How to pass a list as an argument in Python

 Get started with Replit

-The agent writes the code, tests for errors, and deploys your app from a simple description.
+The Agent writes the code, tests for errors, and deploys your application from a simple prompt.
+It handles the entire development process for you.
 Start building with Replit.